ATN Event Staffing Logo

 Don’t wait until the last minute to hire your event staff.

-Do offer plenty of opportunities for your staff to get to know your brand, your products, and your services, and compensate them for their time (flat rates work well for training).
+Do offer plenty of opportunities for your staff to get to know your brand, your products or services, and compensate them for their time (flat rates work well for training).

 Do include staff training in your initial budget so there are no surprises.
-Consider the cost of training materials, compensation for the staff or staffing agency rates, venue cost for in-person training, etc.
+Consider the costs of training materials, compensation for staff or staffing agency rates, venue costs for in-person training, and other related expenses.

 Don’t try and save a buck on your event’s most important asset – the people.